Criss Cross (film): Production notes

-Criss Cross features the screen debut of Tony Curtis (then known as Anthony Curtis), who briefly appears as an extra in a key scene at the Round-Up Bar dancing with De Carlo to "Jungle Fantasy" performed by Esy Morales and his Rhumba Band.

 The production nearly derailed when producer Mark Hellinger died suddenly before filming began.

-Reportedly, Lancaster was unhappy with the way Siodmak and Fuchs had reworked Hellinger's idea of a racetrack heist into a fatal romantic triangle.
+Tony Curtis made his uncredited screen debut briefly appearing as an extra dancing with De Carlo at the Round-Up Bar.

 Locations

 Criss Cross was shot around downtown Los Angeles, beginning with an aerial panorama that ends at a nightclub just north of downtown.
 Lancaster's character lives with his mother at a house on Hill Street, just above the north entrance of the short Hill Street Tunnel at Temple Street in the Court Hill section of Bunker Hill.
 The tunnel and the hill above it (including the house) were razed in 1955 for expansion of the Civic Center and a new Los Angeles County Courthouse on Hill Street, which can often be seen in episodes of Perry Mason.
 For the planning of the heist, Siodmak used the exterior and interiors of the rambling, rundown Sunshine Apartments on the steep Third Street steps between Hill and Olive, just opposite the Angels Flight funicular, seen in the background through the windows of the hotel room.
-This area of Bunker Hill was a favorite of noir directors, and unfortunately it was all torn down in the 1960s.
-There is also an extended scene inside and outside Union Station on Alameda.
+This area of Bunker Hill was a favorite of noir directors, but was all torn down in the 1960s.
+There is also an extended scene inside and outside Union Station on Alameda near downtown.

 Reception

 Critical response

-When released, The New York Times gave the film a mixed review, writing, "A tough, mildly exciting melodrama about gangsters and a dame named Anna who 'gets into the blood' of a guy named Steve and causes him no end of trouble...In many ways Criss Cross is a suspenseful action picture, due to the resourceful directing of Robert Siodmak.
+The New York Times film critic T. M. Pierce gave the film a mixed review, writing, "A tough, mildly exciting melodrama about gangsters and a dame named Anna who 'gets into the blood' of a guy named Steve and causes him no end of trouble...In many ways Criss Cross is a suspenseful action picture, due to the resourceful directing of Robert Siodmak.
 But it also is tedious and plodding at times, due partly to Mr. Siodmak's indulgence of a script that is verbose, redundant and imitative.
 However, the writers should be credited with having invested the old triangle-gangster formula with a couple of fresh if not exactly revolutionary twists."

 The film was reissued by Universal-International in 1959.